MartMajer/Boggle-JavaFX/README.md

 ~~*This part I'm still trying to figure out, I am using template created by PerryCameron https://github.com/PerryCameron/maven-jpackage-template, but game jar can be played by installing Java Liberica JDK https://bell-sw.com/pages/downloads/#/java-18-current~~

-Exe file was created with launch4j
+Exe file was created with launch4j but JRE is still needed, and is included in release.
+Or download it by yourself

 ## To-do